Thermodynamics of the disordered Hubbard model studied via numerical linked-cluster expansions: Introduction

 Encouraged by an unprecedented control and measurement possibilities in experiments with ultra-cold atomic gasses~\cite{i_bloch_08}, pure Anderson localization of matter waves was first realized in 2008,~\cite{j_billy_08,g_roati_08} using disorder potentials introduced through laser speckles~\cite{j_lye_05}, or a quasi-periodic lattice potential~\cite{s_aubry_80} in Bose-Einstein condensates trapped in one dimension.
 These experiments generated a lot of interest in the community and later inspired the experimental realization of the disordered Bose-Hubbard model~\cite{b_gadway_11,m_white_09,m_pasienski_10}.

-Presently, an exciting new frontier is the exploration of many-body localization through the simulation of disordered Fermi-Hubbard models, and the idea that disorder may in fact help achieve lower temperatures in experiments~\cite{t_paiva_15}.
-In a pioneering work, Kondov et al.~\cite{s_kondov_15} studied this model experimentally in the limit of strong correlations and found that by increasing the interaction strength the system undergoes an insulator to metal transition, and that for larger disorder strengths the onset of the transition is moved to larger interactions.
+Presently, an exciting new frontier is the exploration of many-body localization through the simulation of disordered models in optical lattices~\cite{m_schreiber_15}, and the idea that disorder may in fact help achieve lower temperatures in experiments~\cite{t_paiva_15}.
+In a pioneering work, Kondov et al.~\cite{s_kondov_15} studied the Fermi-Hubbard model experimentally in the limit of strong correlations and found that by increasing the interaction strength the system undergoes an insulator to metal transition, and that for larger disorder strengths the onset of the transition is moved to larger interactions.
 Consistent with many-body localization prediction, there is also a lack of thermally activated conductivity.
 More recently, out-of-equilibrium properties of the disordered Fermi-Hubbard model in three dimensions (3D) has also been studied across a range of disorder and interaction strengths, where phenomena such as ``bad metal" and a disorder-induced pseudogap were observed~\cite{w_morong_16}.

 While phenomenological theory and approximations can describe some of these observations, the need for reliable exact results of the microscopic model is greater than ever.
 In light of the great progress made towards our understanding of spin and charge correlations in the clean 2D and 3D Fermi-Hubbard models emulated in optical lattice experiments through cross comparison of results with exact numerical solutions in recent years~\cite{r_hart_15,m_parsons_16,l_cheuk_16,p_brown_17,a_mazurenko_17,c_chiu_18,p_brown_18,m_nichols_19,m_gall_21}, the new progress in preparing and manipulating disordered quantum lattice models calls for highly-precise and readily available numerical solutions of the corresponding models in temperature ranges relevant to experiments.